 College readiness is the combination of knowledge and skills in English and mathematics necessary to qualify for and succeed in college-level, for-credit coursework without the need for remediation.
-North American University requires students who are not college- ready to take the Accuplacer test to determine non-exempt students' current academic levels in mathematics, reading, and writing before course enrollment.
+North American University requires students that do not meet the minimum college-readiness standards, to take the Accuplacer assessment to determine non-exempt students' current academic levels in mathematics, reading, and writing before course enrollment into NAU.
 Students who fail one or more sections of these exams will be required to take and successfully complete appropriate remedial courses in the subjects that they failed.
-International students who passed Developmental Reading and Writing course offered by Gulf Language School Intensive English Program at NAU.

-A student may be considered college ready and exempt from taking the Accuplacer based on the criteria below:
+A student may be considered college ready and exempt from taking the Accuplacer based on the following criteria ("English" encompasses both Reading and Writing):

 NAU undergraduate testing exemption minimum scores

 Source Subject Scores

 Reading 80

 Accuplacer (all 3 must meet minimum) Writing 6

-Math 80
+, Math 80

 Reading 500

 SAT Writing 500

 Math 500

-Math 23
+A CIT Math 23

-AUI English 23
+ACT English 23

-English 2300
+TAKS English 2300

-TAKS Math 2300
+Math 2300

 STAAR Reading/Writing/Math End-of-course score: 2 English III / 2 Algebra II

 English Reading of 351 writing 5 or

 TSI Tests Math Reading of 363 writing 4 Math 350

-Transfer of ENG 101 English C- or above
+Transfer of Composition & Rhetoric English C- or above

-Transfer of MATH 101 Math C- or above
+Transfer of College Algebra Math C- or above

-Gulf Language School Intensive English Program ulf Language School nsive English ProgramDevelopmental Reading and Writing course70
+Gulf Language School Intensive English Program Developmental Reading and Writing course 70